 His latest studio album, Modern Nostalgia, is a showcase not only of his signature style as a guitarist but of his overall evolution as a musician, songwriter, and producer.
 Written during the pandemic and recorded at the legendary Capricorn Sound Studios, it’s a sweet mix of blues, blues-rock, and southern rock; a modern successor to the great music that put Capricorn on the map many years ago.
 Modern Nostalgia was released on CD in July 2021 and has been on the US Blues-Rock Top 50 Album Chart every week for the past 10 months.
 A limited-edition double vinyl edition was released in June, 2022.

-Hughes knew from age thirteen that music was his life’s purpose.
-Locked away in his room, Hughes practiced for hours on end by playing along with his favorite guitar heroes, and soon began writing his own material.
-By age fourteen he was recording demos in his parents’ basement, while simultaneously developing his live act by playing anywhere anytime with anyone.
-Before he could legally drive, Hughes was performing professionally and by the time he started college, creating and performing music was his primary source of income.
+From age 13, locked away in his bedroom, Hughes practiced for hours on end playing along with his favorite guitar heroes.
+By 14 he was writing his own material and recording demos in his parents’ basement, while simultaneously developing his live act by playing anywhere anytime with anyone.
+He was performing professionally before he could legally drive, and by the time he started college, creating and performing music was his primary source of income.

 In January of 2020, Hughes and his band toured the United Kingdom supporting the Heather Findlay Band.
-Gaining immediate popularity and positive music press reviews, the trio returned stateside right when the pandemic halted all tours and local performances.
-Fortunately, Hughes was able to record the last few shows of the tour to put together the Live in the UK album that was released in early 2021.
+Gaining immediate popularity and positive music press reviews, the trio returned stateside just as the pandemic halted all tours and local performances.
+Fortunately, the last few shows of the tour were recorded, affording enough good material for the Live in the UK album he released in early 2021.